Classic Snickerdoodle Cookies

 What are snickerdoodles?

-Snickerdoodles are a beloved classic drop cookie.
+Snickerdoodles are a beloved classic cookie.
 They are soft cookies with chewy centers that are rolled in a cinnamon-sugar topping.

 The end result is a slightly crisp outer crust and a chewy interior.
 Truly, they are a perfect cookie.